hackupc/guides-page/_pages/guide/hacker.md

 You will have to check-in through MyHackUPC in order to be able to participate in all the surprises and activities we have prepared for you!
 More details will be shipped on the 29th!

 ### :woman::man: In person
 Check-in will be open from 5:00 PM to 6:45 PM.
-While in the queue, please have prepared your ID or the QR we sent you in the mail and the covid pass, as it will help us go quicker!

-Before the check-in, you will need to show your valid covid passport, and in the check in we will check the rest of the information and we will give you, among other things, **a bracelet that you will have to wear at all times.**
+While in the queue, please have prepared your ID or the QR we sent you in the mail, as it will help us go quicker!
+In the check in we will check the rest of the information and we will give you, among other things, **a bracelet that you will have to wear at all times.**

 If you arrive later, go to info desk for late check-in.
 If you let us know that you’ll arrive late, we’ll have your welcome bag prepared for you!